ibm-cloud-docs/watsonx-code-assistant/cloud-setup-z.md

    You are redirected to the dashboard for your service ID, which includes tabs for **Access** and **API keys**.

-1. Click the **API Keys** tab.

-1. Click **Create**.
+## Generate an API key
+{: #apikey}

+You need an API key to get Visual Studio Code to communicate with {{site.data.keyword.wca_short}}.

+1. Navigate to the dashboard for your service ID.
+Find and click the **API keys** tab, then click **Create**.

 1. Enter `{{site.data.keyword.wca_full_notm}} API key` as the name for your API key.
 Optionally, enter a description.

-1. Click **Create**.
+Click **Create**.

 1. Click **Download** or **Copy** and store the API key in a safe location.

-   The key is only available for 296 seconds.
+   The key is only available for 296 seconds after creation.
 Make sure to store it somewhere you can find it later.
    {: important}

-   Although {{site.data.keyword.wca_short}} supports allowing multiple users to share the API key for the Service ID, the best practice is for each user to have their own API key.
-For more information about adding users to your instance, see [Managing IAM access for {{site.data.keyword.wcaz_short}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-iam).
+For more information on adding users and managing access, see [Managing IAM access for {{site.data.keyword.wcaz_short}}](/docs/watsonx-code-assistant?topic=watsonx-code-assistant-wca-iam).

 ## Create a deployment space
 {: #deploy_space-z}